Bryan2397/WordsWithoutFriends/README.md

 # WordsWithoutFriends
-Ran this in Ubuntu and wrote it in Notepad++. added /root/ in ubuntu as a command line argument when running so that the program can find the text file to send to begin the program. serves files if you choose not to play the game runs in a loop and will give you a congradulations when you find all the words.
+<p>Ran this in Ubuntu and wrote it in Notepad++, Must enter this in your local browswer:http://localhost:8000/words after running in Ubuntu.</p>
+Requires /root/ in ubuntu as a command line argument when running so that the program can find the text file to make a linked list of the text file and the words you need to find
+Serves files if you choose not to play the game runs in a loop and will give you a congradulations when you find all the words.
+I am still making adjustments to improve the gameplay and bugs in my code.